isa10110/testinghelmforgrapahnainwin/Das  Kubernetis unter windows WSL.md

 sudo usermod -a -G $user
 ```

-then you  have to  add your  minicube config to run as non root
+then you  have to  ad your  minicube config to run as non root

 ````
  minikube config set rootless true